Environment and Civilization, Anuta vs Easter Island

 Though, none of the proposed theories is entirely conclusive, since heavy soil erosion in recent centuries, agriculture and deforestation to some extent, all must have contributed to environmental collapse at Easter Island.

-On the bottom line, the Anatu island appears to be much more favorable for sustaining living, and had the luck to not be disturbed by devastating violence, probably because the island is to small to offer enough incentives for raiding and because it has been very isolated too.
+On the bottom line, the Anatu island appears to be much more favorable for sustaining living, and had the luck to not be disturbed by devastating violence, perhaps because the island is small and the location isolated.

 Related